5 tips to make the perfect bundt cakes

 Since starting Copper Spoon Cakery, I’ve baked my fair share of bundt cakes.
 It’s taken me a while to get used to baking with bundt moulds (those who have attempted to bake with these before will know that they are quite temperamental).
 Nevertheless, I absolutely love how they look and how beautifully they bake.
-I feel like I’ve finally perfected my method to achieve a great looking bundt cake that doesn’t stick to the pan.
+I feel like I’ve finally perfected my method to achieve a perfect bundt cake that doesn’t stick to the pan.

 Here are five tips that I recommend when attempting to bake with a bundt pan.
 I would love to hear if you have any tips of your own, feel free to comment on this blog!